charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

     });
 ```

-Create a method and a test for map that contains these fields:
+Create a method and a test for a map that contains these fields:

 * url
 * description
 * date
 * tags

-The method should be called **getMapBig** and the test should start like this:
+The method should be called **getMapBig**.
+It should be declared outside the object literal, the way that **runQuery** is declared above.
+The test should start like this:

 ```javascript
     it("shows we can get a big map", function() {